NovemberFork/Protocols/README.md

 # Protocols

-- Here are all published protocols from NovemberFork and their audits if available
+- Here is some of NovemberFork's (DegenDeveloper.eth's) code